leostratus/scotlandjs-2014/README.md

 -------------------------------------
 Seriously?
 Why would you even want to be a software developer if you're not a 24-year-old white guy?

 The whole reason we named our company "Mozzarella" is because we wanted it to be nothing but a uniform pasty white expanse of dudes named Matt or Dave.
+In fact, at one point in our company's history, 10% of employees were actually named Dave.

 Sometimes, people who are not white and people who are not men and sometimes both will contest this, but since there's so few of them, you don't really need to pay attention to them.
 I mean, who are they kidding?
 It's not like our industry isn't a complete meritocracy.
 All you have to do is work hard; the door is open.
 There's absolutely no reason to believe that this industry is hostile to people other than 24-year old white guys.

 [during previous paragraph narration, clip through several slides of NOT OKAY exclusionary behavior, be sure to pick stuff offensive but not overtly triggering to be sensitive to the audience]

 In particular, women whine a lot about our industry.
 If only they would just apply themselves and work as hard as the men, then they wouldn't have any problems.

-If a woman ever criticizes our industry for this, it's basically misandry, which is a very serious and growing problem.
-It might even be _systemic_ one day, and although it's not now, whenever a woman suggests that there may be inequality or addresses problems with men, be sure to interrupt them and make sure she knows NOT ALL MEN are the way she's described, and also that as a man, since the industry is filled with men, you must know best for the industry about all things, including other genders and races too, so tell them to just to be quiet so that you can tell them how it is.
+If a woman ever criticizes our industry for this, this is called misandry, which is a very serious and growing problem.
+It might even be _systemic_ one day, and although it's not now, you should be real careful.

+Whenever a woman tries to address inequality problems with men, be sure to interrupt her and make sure she knows NOT ALL MEN are the way she's described, and also that as a man, since the industry is filled with men,

+[oh god find that koolaid man bustin' in not all men image]

+..you must know best for the industry about all things, including other genders and races too, so tell them to just to be quiet so that you can tell them exactly how it is.

 [feels like a punchy ironic slide could go here, no idea what yet. ideas?]

 This may lead you to wonder why someone who looks like a woman is giving this talk.
-Well, you see, I convinced myself I was a developer for a long time and tried to do serious, full time developer jobs writing Real Code with The Right Languages.
-But now that I'm in a role that is something like 'developer relations', which is basically 100% marketing all the time, everyone knows I must not write any code.
+Well, you see, I convinced myself I was a Real Developer for a long time and tried to do serious, full time developer jobs writing Real Code with The Right Languages.
+But now that I'm in a role that is something like 'developer relations', which is basically 100% marketing all of the time, everyone knows I must not write any code.

 In fact, after most technical talks I try and give (which would be better given by a man), someone always knows I'm an impostor.
-Yes, that's right, almost every time someone needs to ask me 'if I write any code' or assert to me 'that I must not write any code'.
+Yes, that's right, almost every time I give a talk about coding, someone needs to ask me 'if I write any code' or assert to me 'that I must not write any code'.
 How right they are, and thank you for reminding me!

 Do they work with Servers, People, or Art Assets?
 --------------------------------------------------
 If you work with a server in any capacity, you're devops, and shouldn't be taken seriously as a developer.

-I know, I know, you're going to tell me that someone needs to write the Nodes.js to get that user data that you need to accumulate and sell, and maybe those are kind of developers, but if you do anything else at all then you can't be a Real Developer.
+I know, I know, you're going to tell me that someone needs to write the Nodes.js to get that user data that you need to accumulate and sell, and maybe those are kind of developers because anything is more important than the front-end - but if you do anything else at all on a server then you can't be a Real Developer.

 Sure, we can say that a Real Developer wrote The Linuxes once upon a time, but since then operating systems have basically been solved forever, and setting up a server and backing stuff up sometimes is not a real job, and it definitely does not make you a Real Developer.

 If you work with people, you're either a manager or a community interaction specialist of some kind.
 Either way you obviously you shouldn't be taken seriously as a developer.

 You might have learned to code as a hobby to try and get Real Developers to listen to what you're selling, and maybe some of them will be dumb enough to do that.
 Managers are basically babysitters to make sure the company only hires Real Developers and that they are meeting their minimum quota of lines of code per week to earn their salary.

 Community managers and developer relations types are just glorified feel-good nannies for the users of your product, whether they be end users or end developers (the latter being relevant if you're shipping code for other Real Developers to use)